 Facebook, YouTube, and Instagram

-Altogether, it's a unique situation, in which these three are the lowest hanging fruit, that also happen to be the most abundant.
+Altogether, it's a unique situation in which these three are the lowest-hanging fruit that also happens to be the most abundant.

 If you were to choose only three platforms, in most cases, these would be the three.
 All of your social media content should, at the very least, work towards growing your following on these platforms.

-While much less centered around visual content, Twitter is a wonderful avenue for sharing information, building authority, and helping your customers solve problems in real time.
+While slightly less centered around visual content, Twitter is a good avenue for sharing information, building authority, and helping your customers solve problems in real time.
 Twitter is also often the top choice for customer service among consumers.

-For those reasons, Twitter is almost always a smart choice – particularly in tech, most B2B, and broadly-targeted B2C businesses.
+For these reasons, Twitter is almost always an intelligent choice – particularly in tech, most B2B, and broadly-targeted B2C businesses.

 Having a Voice

 A consistent, authentic voice is at the heart of a rewarding organic social media strategy.
-Of course, your voice will be expressed in the content itself, but also in the messaging that supports it.
+Of course, your voice will be expressed in the content and the messaging that supports it.

 A lot can be said about finding and developing your voice.
 In our view, the answers to "Who am I?" and "Who am I not?" are a great place to start.

-The goal is to understand the personality of your brand – the place you'll occupy in your buyer's mind.
-Much like our own personalities, brand personalities are distinct, and have their own particular strengths and weaknesses.
+The goal is to understand your brand’s personality – the place you'll occupy in your buyer's mind.
+Like our personalities, brand personalities are distinct and have strengths and weaknesses.

 In deciding who you are, it can be helpful to draw from ancient wisdom.
 In other words, archetypes.
 Bear with us here...